Mendota Mental Health Institute: 1860 to 1930

 The main building at the original Wisconsin State Hospital for the Insane opened in 1860 with its west wing added by 1862.
 As of 1881, the entire structure was 569 ft long with the central portion being four stories and 65 by 120 ft.
 In 1879 an old chapel was converted into wards increasing capacity to accommodate 550 patients.

 Around 1904, a three-story 154 by 57 ft addition was made to the facility adjoining and to the north of the original central structure.
 It contained a dining room, two wards and bath facilities.
 This brought the facility to a "comfortable" capacity of around 600 with a daily average number of patients at 611 for the year ending June 30, 1908.
 Electric lighting replaced gas and kerosene light in 1906.
 Before 1927 a new power plant was added along with a nurses' home, a laundry facility and shops.
 A 50-bed building was also added for male patients.
 Closer to 1927, a 65 car garage was added as were new greenhouses, farm buildings and other out buildings.

 In 1904, a Typhoid fever epidemic killed at least a dozen at Mendota, forced a quarantine of the facility and resulted in Superintendent Bullard's resignation in July 1904.
 The epidemic was traced to the sewage contaminated waters of Lake Mendota.
 A new sewage treatment facility was constructed in the 1920s.
 Prior to this, the facility dumped untreated sewage directly into Lake Mendota.
-In 1923, the hospital was noted to be the "principal source of dangerous pollution," but that a treatment facility was under construction.
+In 1923, it was noted that the hospital was the "principal source of dangerous pollution," but that a treatment facility was under construction.

 In 1925, the facility added a farm colony three miles north of the complex along Highway 113 in addition to a 226 acre institutional farm.
 It was added to allow some patients more activity and outdoor time and supplying the facility with additional farm produce.
 At the end of June 1926 there were 700 patients at the facility with a capacity of 706.